Rugby: Beauden Barrett reveals Steve Hansen's 2019 Rugby World Cup warning to All Blacks

 "It's reassuring to know that your head coach goes out to bat for you when perhaps things haven't gone our way – he has our best interests at heart and he backs us 100 per cent."

-Barrett was speaking at the ASB Classic, where he and All Blacks teammate Damian McKenzie competed against fourth seed and world No 23 Pablo Carreno Busta in a flute pouring competition while taking a break from watching the tennis.
+Barrett was speaking at the ASB Classic, where he and All Blacks teammate Damian McKenzie competed against fourth seed and world No 23 Pablo Carreno Busta in a flute pouring competition with tournament sponsor Moët & Chandon while taking a break from watching the tennis in the Moët & Chandon Racquet Club.

 Just like he does on the field, Barrett showed his usual handiwork, completing the challenge just ahead of Carreno Busta, while McKenzie was a distant third.